cdesgrange/cdesgrange.github.io/research.md

 In instrumentation, I am doing in particular molecular mapping simulations to test different designs to upgrade the low resolution integral field spectrograph (IFS) of SPHERE into a medium resolution IFS.

 I am part of the consortia SPHERE, SPHERE+ and SHARK-NIR.
-Recently, I have submitted several proposals, with the following facilities VLT/SPHERE, JWST, HST and soon (November 10, 2023) LBT/SHARK-NIR.
-I am currently waiting for the results of ESO P113 and JWST Cycle 3.